Chart Color Schemes

 Greenwich - Riverview's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows excellent results across Greenwich-Riverview, with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is exceptionally high at approximately 79% of the total population (10,450 people), compared to the national average of 55.3%.
+Greenwich-Riverview demonstrates excellent health outcomes, with very low prevalence of common health conditions across all age groups.
+Approximately 79% (10,450 people) have private health cover, significantly higher than the national average of 55.3%.

-The most common medical conditions are asthma and arthritis, impacting 6.7% and 6.1% of residents respectively.
-Seventy-five point five percent of residents declare themselves completely clear of medical ailments, compared to 78.0% across Greater Sydney.
-Nineteen point one percent of residents are aged 65 and over (2,520 people), higher than the 15.7% in Greater Sydney.
-Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.
+The most prevalent medical conditions are asthma and arthritis, affecting 6.7% and 6.1% of residents respectively.
+75.5% of residents declare no medical ailments, compared to 78.0% in Greater Sydney.
+The area has a higher proportion of seniors aged 65 and over, at 19.1% (2,520 people), compared to 15.7% in Greater Sydney.
+Health outcomes among seniors are strong, mirroring the general population's health profile.

 Frequently Asked Questions - Health